 - Conduct pre-departure orientations to provide students with information on health and safety.

-- Invite the Education Abroad Office to provide pre-departure materials, and request the program participants to complete the pre-departure assessment within the online program application.
+- Invite Education Abroad to provide pre-departure materials, and request the program participants to complete the pre-departure assessment within the online program application.

 - Conduct an on-site orientation to review the health, safety, and general host country information.

 State Department Assistance